Glyphack/Glyphack/content/blog/huec/index.md

 The color is encoded in [CIE xy](https://en.wikipedia.org/wiki/CIE_1931_color_space) format.

 Philips Hue [developer docs](https://developers.meethue.com/develop/application-design-guidance/color-conversion-formulas-rgb-to-xy-and-back/#xy-to-rgb-color) require login!
-So I asked AI to figure out what this format is and how to convert from RGB.
+So I asked Claude to figure out what this format is and how to convert from RGB.

 1. Convert the 8-bit number from R/G/B into a number between 0 and 1
 2. Linearize the numbers based on this formula `if g > 0.04045 then g / 12.92 else ((g + 0.055) / 1.055) ^ 2.4`